 - none of the above

 The correct answer is D) all of the above.
-Working capital management decisions involve a company’s short-term assets and liabilities, which include items such as inventory, accounts receivable, and accounts payable.
-Therefore, all of the choices listed are working capital management decisions.
+Management decisions involve a company’s short-term assets and liabilities, which include items such as inventory, accounts receivable, and accounts payable.
+Therefore, all of the choices listed are correct decisions.

 - Working capital management includes which one of the following?